StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/translate.md

 The function `TRANSLATE()` is used to substitute characters within a string.
 It works by taking a string as input, along with a set of characters to be replaced, and the corresponding characters to replace them with.
 TRANSLATE() then performs the specified substitutions.

-If the length of result string after translated exceed the maximum length (1048576) of [`VARCAHR`](../sql-statements/data-types/VARCHAR.md), the result string will be `NULL`.

 ## Syntax

 ```SQL